-Taking out an EIDL may impact your eligibility for a PPP loan, thus it may be advisable to pursue a PPP loan first.
+Taking out an EIDL can impact your eligibility for a PPP loan, thus it may be advisable to pursue a PPP loan first.
 Applying for an EIDL, however, has other advantages, such as the Emergency Economic Injury Grant (see next section).
+Please seek professional advice as to what is best for your business or organization.